For the past 15 years I have worked in the NHS and within the charity sector.

 - Psychiatry, Psychodynamics and Psychopathology

-- Introductory training courses in Cognitive Analytic and Systemic Therapies
+- Training courses in Cognitive Analytic and Systemic Therapies

 As a qualified therapist and registered member of the British Association of Counselling and Psychotherapy (BACP) I adhere to their ethical guidelines and standards.